KxSystems/docs/docs/wp/optionpricing/index.md

 In this paper we demonstrated that it is possible to calculate option prices using both Black-Scholes and Monte Carlo/Quasi-Monte Carlo methods in kdb+/q.
 The Monte Carlo/Quasi-Monte Carlo methods used deployed different implementations of both Wiener path approximation and random number generation.

-Looking at the results produced, it is clear that both the option price produced and the resulting RMSE/log RMSE converged fastest when compared to the Black-Scholes price for the Quasi-Monte Carlo approach, with Sobol sequence number generation and Brownian bridge construction.
+Looking at the results produced, it is clear that both the option price produced and the resulting RMSE/log RMSE converged fastest when compared with the Black-Scholes price for the Quasi-Monte Carlo approach, with Sobol sequence number generation and Brownian bridge construction.

 Additionally, by plotting results we have shown that the kdb+/q implementation replicates the original results produced in C++, presented in the paper S. Kucherenko et. al 2007.